 I also wrapped the widest part of the gearbox with several layers of strong polythene (which was the bag the gearbox came in).
 The idea here is, sooner or later the gearbox is going to touch the side wall of the transmission tunnel which isn’t in itself a problem, but the gearbox’s sharp edges will damage the heat-shield or powder coat, so the polythene blunts of these edges.
 Make sure the gearbox output shaft plug is still in place, because the Caterham 5-speed Mazda gearbox is supplied full of oil, which is best kept in the gearbox.

-The cam cover is actually very difficult to source as a spare part, and replacing it would lose your original manufacturing label, so several layers of masking tape was applied and a towel to protect it was applied.
+The cam cover is actually very difficult to source as a spare part, and replacing it would lose your original manufacturing label, so several layers of masking tape was applied and a I covered it with a towel to protect it even more.